akaterra/udb.py/readme.rst

 Aggregation
 -----------

-Aggregation mechanics allows to build aggregation pipeline over any iterable, particulary over the cursor.
+Aggregation mechanics allows to build aggregation pipeline over any iterable, particular over the cursor.
-Aggregation accepts an interable with the pipelines to be applied over it.
+Aggregation accepts an iterable with the stages to be applied over it.

 .. code:: python